Etebo seals €7.2million Stoke City switch

 "Etebo is a very mobile, energetic midfielder and he's a great age.
 He has played in the top divisions in Portugal and Spain and, of course, he's heading into the World Cup with Nigeria which will be an amazing experience for him."

-He is their first signing since their relegation to England's second tier.
+He is the club's first signing since its relegation to England's second tier.